 - Consider single room AC units.
 I like the wall mounted bar shaped ones.
 They are expensive but silent.
 That could easily keep a small rack of servers cool if I ever build up a collection of them.

 I’d probably end up doing #4 anyway.
 I was considering that simply for the noise levels of the R710 but after my “quick” fan mod, it’s quiet enough to run 24/7 if I wanted to and still coexist in the same room all day.
 It’s just, as it turns out, I ran into a cooling issue. lol.
 I’ll likely alternate between #1 and #2 until I find another powerful but cheap used computer that’ll run ESXI.

-The tempature issue kinda sucks.
+The temperature issue kinda sucks.
 I really like my R710.
 Even better with the fan mod.
 Speaking of, I need to mod it into the chassis somehow.
-There’s a little bay below the DVD Drive that I’m gussing was for a tape drive years ago, it only measures like 4 inches with my handy ruler.
+There’s a little bay below the DVD Drive that I’m guessing was for a tape drive years ago, it only measures like 4 inches with my handy ruler.
 Too narrow for a 3.5" HDD and way too narrow for a 5.25" ODD or panel.
-So I thought of poking a hole in the grill and mount the potentiometer and secure the arduino somehow or pick up a chineese PWM generator and mount that in that space.
+So I thought of poking a hole in the grill and mount the potentiometer and secure the Arduino somehow or pick up a Chinese PWM generator and mount that in that space.
 I will also need to source 5v power for either solution but I have a couple ideas on that for a future post.